LinkedInLearning/AWS-for-Developers-Data-Driven-Serverless-Applications-with-Kinesis/README.md

 This is the repository for the LinkedIn Learning course AWS for Developers: Data-Driven Serverless Applications with Kinesis.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+Data-driven applications have their application flow governed by the data, and the serverless framework can serve as the web framework to create this kind of application.
+In this course, join instructor Marcia Villalba as she takes you through an overview of serverless applications and Kinesis, an AWS serverless service.
+Learn how to design an event-driven application, integrate AWS Lambda and Kinesis streams, set up necessary permissions, and more.
+Along the way, discover how to leverage Amazon EventBridge and Kinesis Firehose.
+Be sure to test out your new skills as you progress through the course in the practice challenges at the end of each section.

 _See the readme file in the main branch for updated instructions and information._

 ## Instructions